The Airmen's Stories - F/Lt. R W Denison

 Denison was awarded the AFC (gazetted 1st January 1945).
 He returned to Canada after release from the RAF and in 1946 joined Trans-Canada Airlines.
 He went on to join Canadian Pacific Airlines and later Yellowknife Airways.

-On 6th February 1951 Denison and an unnamed passenger took off from Yellowknife in Avro Anson CF-EKJ on a charter cargo flight.
+On 6th February 1951 Denison and Earl Bulmer, a game warden, took off from Yellowknife in Avro Anson CF-EKJ on a charter cargo flight.
 The aircraft failed to gain height and struck a tall building in the town, both men being killed.

 A subsequent enquiry found that the Anson was overloaded by 1400lbs. and had been parked in the open for six days before the flight.
 The accumulation of frost and snow had not been cleared from the wings and this would have adversely affected the lift they could generate.